Y-OUSSE-F/Churn-Rate-Analysis-Loopers-at-Pursuit/README.md

 ## Contact

-For any queries, discussions, or contact, feel free to reach out to us at: yoyuyoyu.san@gmail.com
+For any queries, discussions, or contact, feel free to reach out to me at: youssef@pursuit.org

 ## Conclusion